Board of Directors

 Linden King – Past Chair

 Linden King is an information technology professional and is a graduate of Ryerson University in Telecommunications Management.
 Linden has made extraordinary contributions to the betterment of our community distinguishing himself through a multitude of leadership roles.
-He is The Chair of Mayor Crombie’s Black Caucus City’s anti-Black racism strategy, The Chair for the United Way Greater Toronto Black Advisory Council, Co-Chair for The Peel Region Police Black Community Advisory Group, The Community and Stakeholder Liaison for The Toronto Caribbean Carnival, past Chair for The Liberty Silver Foundation and the past Vice Chair for The Congress of Black Women Mississauga Chapter Non-Profit Housing Inc. Linden also serves as a Board of Directors for the Mississauga Arts Council, Canadian Mental Health Association Peel Dufferin and was a volunteer with The Ontario Trillium Foundation, Halton-Peel Grant Review Team.
-In 2015 he was selected as a torchbearer for Toronto’s Pan Am Games, recognized as a Top 100 Black Canadian Role Model and was the recipient of the Gordon S. Shipp Memorial Award as Mississauga’s 2015 Citizen of Year.
-He also, has an appreciation for providing help and support to strategic initiatives that address the factors contributing to crime and violence.
-In addition, Linden donates his time and effort by mentoring and encouraging youth to remain active in their community.
+He is The Chair of Mayor Crombie’s Black Caucus City’s anti-Black racism strategy, The Chair for the United Way Greater Toronto Black Community Advisory Council, Co-Chair for The Peel Region Police Black Community Advisory Group, the past Chair for The Liberty Silver Foundation, past Vice Chair for The Congress of Black Women Mississauga Chapter Non-Profit Housing Inc. and was The Community and Stakeholder Liaison for The Toronto Caribbean Carnival.
+Linden also serves as a Board of Directors for the Mississauga Arts Council and the Canadian Mental Health Association Peel Dufferin.